27Saumya/dhravyapy/README.md

-# DhravyaPy is a basic and an asynchronous API Wrapper for the [DhravyaAPI](https://api.dhravya.me)
+# DhravyaPy is a basic, asynchronous wrapper for the [DhravyaAPI](https://api.dhravya.me)

 ## Features
   * Easy to use OOP
   * Get random jokes
   * Get random topics
-  * Play some games
   * Generate images and memes

 ## Prerequisites